THE DEVIL’S ONLY

 Pastor Paul’s voice echoed through the house, “Hello?
 Is anyone home?”

 The creature swiveled its head from the front of the house to Sarah, and back again.
-All of a sudden, it shrank to a little over five feet tall.
+Suddenly, it shrank to a little over five feet tall.
 Its gray pigment transformed to a pale white with freckles.
 Its yellow eyes changed to bright blue.
-And in the sweetest voice, Mother called back, “I’ll be right there.”
+And in the sweetest voice, Mother called back, “Be right there.”

 “Pastor Paul, how will you be serving us today?”